 New Technology Disrupts the Processing Industry

-You no longer have to choose the traditional bank partner for your credit card needs, and you no longer have to pay the fees associated with those entities when you offer credit and debit card payment options to your customers.
+You no longer have to choose the traditional bank partner for your credit card needs, and you no longer have to pay the fees associated with those entities when you offer credit and debit card payment options to your customers; however, you still need to make sure to compare credit cards.
 New technology companies are putting pressure on “business as usual”.
 Existing fee structures reflect a pre-internet world and technologies like PayPal have left brick and mortar banks behind, but the latest round of innovators are thinking bigger than just a marginally lower processing rate.

 Braintree Payments is an offshoot of Paypal, and is an integrated payments provider which permits your business to accept Paypal, Bitcoin, ApplePay, AndroidPay, and credit/debit cards, whichever way your customers want to pay.
 It’s currently in use with companies such as Uber, airbnb, and Stubhub.